Wagon Box Fight

 The Wagon Box Fight was an engagement which occurred on August 2, 1867, in the vicinity of Fort Phil Kearny during Red Cloud's War.
 A party of twenty-six U.S. Army soldiers and six civilians were attacked by several hundred Lakota Sioux warriors.
 Although outnumbered, the soldiers were armed with newly supplied breech-loading Springfield Model 1866 rifles and lever-action Henry rifles, and had a defensive wall of wagon boxes to protect them.
 They held off the attackers for hours with few casualties, although they lost a large number of horses and mules driven off by the raiders.

 This was the last major engagement of the war, although Lakota and allied forces continued to raid European-American parties along the Bozeman Trail.
-The area has been designated as a Wyoming State Historic Site and is marked by a memorial and an historic plaque.
+The area has been designated as a Wyoming State Historic Site and is marked by a memorial and a historic plaque.